Rohit-pawar52/20100BTIT07707/README.md

 - 👋 Hi, I’m @20100BTIT07707
 - 👀 I’m interested in web designing.
-- 🌱 I’m currently learning languages like c,c++,python.
+- 🌱 I’m currently learning languages like python,javascript,mysql.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...